-There are restrictions on political activities for foreigners, including participating in public protests.
+There are restrictions on political activities for foreigners, including participation in public protests.
 Travellers should exercise caution to avoid any demonstrations and large gatherings.

 Elderly, children and those with pre-existing medical conditions should bring along medical prescriptions and medication which may not be available in China.

 Tap water in China is generally not potable.
 Travellers can consider buying bottled water for consumption.

 Overseas Travel – Be Informed & Be Safe [Updated on 14 October 2021]

 Singaporeans planning overseas travel are reminded to take the necessary precautions, including being prepared to deal with accidents, natural disasters or terrorist attacks.
 Singaporeans are also reminded to be familiar with your destination’s local laws, customs, and COVID-19 regulations.

 Demonstrations do occur in major cities across the world.
 Such demonstrations can sometimes escalate into violence.
 It is important for Singaporeans to keep abreast of local news, avoid any protests or demonstrations and heed the advice of the local authorities.

 When participating in outdoor leisure activities overseas, Singaporeans should be mindful that certain sporting activities, especially in open seas, may carry risks.
 Besides ensuring that one has the physical competencies and appropriate condition to undertake the activity, every effort should be made to ascertain if the trip organiser or guide is reliable and competent, and that appropriate safety and contingency plans are in place.
 When in doubt, Singaporeans should consult the relevant professional bodies or sporting associations for specific advice.

 For those planning to travel, here are some tips: